 But what is a pillar page, and why is it so effective?
 How can you capitalize on pillar content to yield the results you need and want?
 Here’s a breakdown of the concept, why you need it, and the important elements you need to include when creating one.

-What is a Pillar Page and Why Do You Need It?
+What Is a Pillar Page and Why Do You Need It?

 A pillar page can be referred to as a topical cornerstone for a huge portion of your page’s content.
 It is like an outline.
 You have one main theme and several subtopics.

-- It addresses a topic fully within a single page, which is helpful for audiences looking for easy and fast answers
+- It addresses a topic fully within a single page, which is helpful for audiences looking for easy and fast answers.

-- It is a good way to infuse keywords and phrases into your website
+- It is a good way to infuse keywords and phrases into your website.

-- It provides a helpful structure to link to other relevant websites
+- It provides a helpful structure to link to other relevant websites.

-- It addresses the changing needs and demands of SEO
+- It addresses the changing needs and demands of SEO.

 If you noticed, today’s consumers like to chat.
 They ask questions and want to get specific answers about what they are looking for.
-The queries and searches today are longer than before, especially with more people using voice searches.
+Queries and searches today are longer than before, especially with more people using voice searches.
 It is very easy to say, “Siri, what is a pillar page?” or “Alexa, how can I create a pillar page?”

-Unlike blogs, which are often written on a singular topic, pillar pages act as a topic cluster, which allows you to put more SEO-rich keywords and phrases.
+Unlike blogs, which are often written on a singular topic, pillar pages act as a topic cluster, which allows you to input more SEO-rich keywords and phrases.
 It allows you to link the URLs on your page more efficiently.

-What Are the Elements of A Successful Pillar Page?
+What Are the Elements of a Successful Pillar Page?